OHSU-Library/Impact-Workshop-Series/Materials/ReadMe.md

 Slides, exercises and other materials from Oregon Health & Science University Library's Impact Challenge Workshop series.
 The materials are designed to help students and early career faculty learn strategies for sharing, promoting and discussing their scientific interests and research.
+Workshop materials will be added as they become available.

 * [Professional Selfies:  Bios & Headshots for Your Scientific Self](https://github.com/OHSU-Library/Impact-Workshop-Series/tree/master/Materials/Professional_Selfies)
 * [So, What Do You Do?:  How to Network and Talk About Yourself](https://github.com/OHSU-Library/Impact-Workshop-Series/tree/master/Materials/Networking)